frmokoena/TaxMatters/README.md

 1. To run the application, open a command prompt (each for api and the web, respectively) to the `assets` folder created from the previous step (should be at the root of the solution), or extracted from the `assets.zip`, and run the executable:

-   - API Command Prompt:
+   - From the API Command Prompt:

         ```
         cd ./api/
         dotnet Tax.Matters.API.dll --urls "https://localhost:5443"
         ```

-   - Web Command Prompt:
+   - From the Web app Command Prompt:

         ```
         cd ./web